Empirical bias-reducing adjustments to estimating functions

 Finally, except of the adjusted scores approach in \citet{firth:1993}, all the bias-reduction methods reviewed in Table~\ref{br_characteristics} require the original estimator $\hat{\bb \theta}$ and they cannot operate without it.
 For this reason, they directly inherit any of the instabilities that $\hat{\bb \theta}$ may have.
 For example, in multinomial logistic regression, there is always a positive probability of data separation \citep{albert+anderson:1984} that results in infinite maximum likelihood estimates.
 Then, asymptotic bias correction, bootstrap, iterated bootstrap, and jackknife cannot be applied.
-The direct dependence on $\hat{\bb \theta}$ may be more consequential for naive implementations of the latter three methods because they are simulation-based; even if data separation did not occur for the original sample, there is always positive probability that it will occur for at least one of the simulated samples.
-There is no easy way of knowing this before carrying out the simulation and such cases can only be handled in an ad-hoc way.
+The direct dependence on $\hat{\bb \theta}$ may be more consequential for naive implementations of the latter three methods because they are simulation-based; even if data separation did not occur for the original sample, there is always positive probability that it occurs for at least one of the sub-samples or simulated samples.
+There is no easy way of knowing this before carrying out the simulation, and boundary estimates, if they can be identified reliably, can only be handled in an ad-hoc way.